mjordan/islandora_workbench_docs/docs/preparing_data.md

 ## Using a local or remote .zip archive as input data

-If you register the location of a local .zip archive or a remote (available over http(s)) .zip archive in your configuration file, Workbench will unzip the contents of the archive into the directory defined in your `input_dir` setting:
+If you register the location of a local .zip archive or a remote (available over http(s)) zip archive in your configuration file, Workbench will unzip the contents of the archive into the directory defined in your `input_dir` setting:

 ```
 input_data_zip_archives: